Steven Menashi: Trump administration

-He took a leave of absence beginning in 2017, to become the deputy general counsel for postsecondary service at the United States Department of Education, and to serve as general counsel on an acting basis for that department as of May 24.
-At the Department of Education, Menashi helped devise a plan by the Department of Education to deny debt relief for thousands of students who claimed to have been cheated by for-profit colleges.
+In 2017, Menashi took a leave of absence from George Mason to become the Deputy General Counsel for Postsecondary Service at the United States Department of Education and served as General Counsel on an acting basis for that department as of May 24.
+At the Department of Education, Menashi helped devise a plan by the Department of Education to deny debt relief for thousands of students who were cheated by for-profit colleges.
 The plan, which used students' private Social Security data, was ruled illegal by a federal judge.
+The Department argued that the plan only involved the use of "aggregate, statistical data without any personal identifiers".
 His role as acting general counsel ended on April 23, 2018, after Carlos G. Muñiz was confirmed to that position by the U.S. Senate.

 In September 2018, Menashi moved to the White House to become a Special Assistant to the President and Associate Counsel to the President.
+While in the Office of the White House Counsel, Menashi reportedly worked with Senior Advisor Stephen Miller on several immigration policy issues, including Trump's remain in Mexico policy and revised interpretations of the public charge rule.

 Federal judicial service

+Appointment

 On August 14, 2019, President Donald Trump announced his intent to nominate Menashi to serve as a United States Circuit Judge of the United States Court of Appeals for the Second Circuit.
 On September 9, 2019, his nomination was sent to the Senate.
 That same day, the American Bar Association rated Menashi as "well qualified," its highest rating.
-He has been nominated to the seat vacated by Dennis Jacobs, who assumed senior status on May 31, 2019.

-On September 11, 2019, a hearing on Menashi's nomination was held before the Senate Judiciary Committee.
+On September 11, 2019, a heated hearing on Menashi's nomination was held before the Senate Judiciary Committee.
 During his hearing, Menashi was criticized by senators from both parties for refusing to answer their questions regarding the legal advice he gave on the Trump administration's immigration policies.
-He was also questioned about an article he had written in the University of Pennsylvania Journal of International Law about ethnonationalism and Israel.
+He was also questioned about an article he had written in the University of Pennsylvania Journal of International Law on ethnonationalism and Israel, in which he argued that Israel's Jewish identity was consistent with its status as a liberal democracy.

 On November 7, 2019, his nomination was reported out of committee by a 12–10 vote.
-On November 13, 2019, the Senate invoked cloture by a 51–44 vote.
+On November 13, 2019, the United States Senate invoked cloture by a 51–44 vote.
 On November 14, 2019, his nomination was confirmed by a 51–41 vote.
-He received his judicial commission the same day.
+He received his judicial commission on the same day.
+He filled the seat vacated by Dennis Jacobs, who assumed senior status on May 31, 2019.